superhan-dev/algorithm/freeCodeCamp/graph/java/BreadthFirstTraversal.md

 ## Why using a Queue with while loop?

 The while loop is very useful for conditional loop.
-In BFS, We need to stop the loop when the Queue is empty.
+In BFS, We need to stop the loop when the Queue has got empty.

-If you use while loop with using Queue, you could easily control the stopping point of the loop.
-Just empty Queue is the way to stop the while loop.
+If you use while loop with Queue, you could easily stop the loop.
+Just empty Queue, it is the only way to stop the while loop.

 # Code